Isospectral Reductions of Non-negative Matrices: Spectral measurements

 \begin{proposition} For a stochastic matrix $A\in\R^{n\times n}$, the following are equivalent: \begin{enumerate} \item $A$ is non-critical, i.e., $\rho_i(A)<1$, \item $A$ admits a unique essential class, which is aperiodic, \item There is a unique $v_\ast\in\Delta^{n-1}$ such that $A\, v_\ast=v_\ast$ and, moreover, $\lim_{m\to \infty} A^m\, v_0=v_\ast,\forall v_0\in\Delta^{n-1}$. \end{enumerate} \end{proposition}

-\begin{proof} This theorem follows from the classical Theory of Markov Chains, see~\cite[Chapter V]{Doob90}.
+\begin{proof} This theorem follows from the classical theory of Markov Chains, see~\cite[Chapter V]{doob91}.
 We give a rough description of the results involved.

-Given a stochastic matrix $A\in\R^{n\times n}$, a vertex $i\in \{1,\ldots, n\}$ is called transient if $i\leadsto i$ does not hold.
-The relation $\leftrightsquigarrow$ is an equivalence relation on the set of non-transient vertexes, whose equivalence classes are precisely the classes defined above.
-A fixed point $q\in \Delta^{n-1}$, $A\, q=q$ is called a stationary measure.
+Given a stochastic matrix $A\in\R^{n\times n}$, a vertex $i\in \{1,\ldots, n\}$ is transient if $i\not\leadsto i$.
+The relation $\leftrightsquigarrow$ is an equivalence relation on the set of non-transient vertices, whose equivalence classes are precisely the classes defined above.
 The set of all stationary measures is a compact polytope.
-The extremal points of this compact convex set are the ergodic stationary measures, where a stationary measure $q\in \Delta^{n-1}$ is said to be ergodic, respectively mixing, if the Markov shift determined by the pair $(A,q)$ is ergodic, respectively mixing, see~\cite{VO2016}.
-The support of a stationary measure is always a union of essential classes, i.e., stationary measures do not see transient vertexes nor non-essential classes.
+The extremal points of this compact convex set are the ergodic stationary measures, where a stationary measure $q\in \Delta^{n-1}$ is said to be ergodic, respectively mixing, if the Markov shift determined by the pair $(A,q)$ is ergodic, respectively mixing, see~\cite{viana16}.
+The support of a stationary measure is always a union of essential classes, i.e., stationary measures do not see transient vertices or non-essential classes.
 The map that assigns its support to a stationary measure is a one-to-one correspondence between stationary measures and essential classes.

-The partition of $\{1,\ldots, n\}$ in classes and transient vertexes gives an upper triangular block representation of $A$, which becomes block diagonal if we group together non-essential classes and transient states.
-Hence, the spectrum of $A$ is the union of the spectra of its essential classes and the spectrum of the submatrices corresponding to non-essential classes and to transient vertexes.
+The partition of $\{1,\ldots, n\}$ in classes and transient vertices gives an upper triangular block representation of $A$.
+Hence, the spectrum of $A$ is the union of the spectra of its essential classes and the spectrum of the submatrices corresponding to non-essential classes.